 How are things going at school?
 Do you think your student could use a boost?
-OTs at school help kids improve motor skills, handwriting legibility, sensory processing and social skills.
-If your student is experiencing any of the following that are interfering with his or her participation, success at school or confidence in the classroom… then OT intervention may be helpful.
-Click Here for Printable Version.
+Occupational Therapists help kids reach their developmental milestones, improve motor skills, handwriting legibility, sensory processing and social skills.
+If your student is experiencing any of the following that are interfering with his or her participation, success at school or confidence in the classroom… then occupational therapy intervention may be helpful.

 How Do I Know If My Student Needs Occupational Therapy (OT) Services?

 - Seems less coordinated that same age peers.
 Needs more practice than other children to learn new skills.